Nikhilkohli1/Real-Time-Interaction-Using-Sign-Language/README.md

 d)Now run the Video_Sign_Language_Prediction_Pipeline_Final.ipynb notebook

+Trained Weights(Trained on GPU) can be found at this link - https://drive.google.com/open?id=1zfFFcZSgW4l0ZnQu8ng7Cz8Ju0mmrsWm

 **2. If you want to build our model and train it on LSA64 or any other dataset from scratch - **